Eating Healthy as a Truck Driver

 When you’re constantly on the go and spending your days in unfamiliar places, it can be tough to maintain a healthy diet plan.
-It takes discipline to prepare healthy meals or buy groceries, and the temptation to pass through diners or fast food restaurants is one most drivers experience.
+It takes discipline to prepare high-quality meals or buy groceries while on the road, and the temptation to pass through diners or fast food restaurants is one most drivers experience.

 Drivers also have deadlines, so choosing between a quick stop at McDonald’s or a healthy sit-down meal at a restaurant can be the difference in delivering your load on time or getting a call from dispatch asking why you haven’t arrived yet.

 And let’s face it, eating out for every meal can be expensive, so sometimes fast food provides a cheap and filling option.
 Luckily for drivers, there are solutions to keep your body and your budget healthy on the road.

 Choosing soda over water or juice can add inches to your waistline and put a dent in your wallet faster than you think.
 Drinking water will keep you feeling full for a longer time, and a reusable water bottle can help sustain both your budget and our planet!